Battle of Ban Me Thuot: South Vietnamese mistakes

 The third factor which led to the quick disintegration of II Corps was the poor state of morale amongst the soldiers of the ARVN.
 By 1975, the morale of South Vietnamese soldiers and their commanding officers had reached its lowest point as the war continued to drag on with no end in sight.
 The determination of the ARVN officer corps had taken a serious blow when South Vietnamese Foreign Minister Trần Văn Lắm returned from the United States in February 1975, and reported that no additional military or economic aid had been offered.
-When the order was given to abandon the Central Highlands, the primary concern of South Vietnamese military personnel was not battlefield victories, but the welfare of their families.
+When the order was given to abandon the Central Highlands, the primary concern of South Vietnamese military personnel was not battlefield victories, but rather the welfare of their families, a phenomenon termed family syndrome by United States military forces.
 Consequently, when the North Vietnamese attacked South Vietnamese forces on Route 7, large numbers of South Vietnamese soldiers left the battlefield to search for their families amidst the chaos.
 During the final days of South Vietnam's existence, the average South Vietnamese soldier showed more loyalty to his family than to his commanding officer, which had a significant impact on his willingness to fight on.

 During the First Indochina War (1945 to 1954), both Viet Minh and French forces considered the Central Highlands to be their 'home', as it was considered the key to domination in Indochina.
 Both sides recognised that in order to occupy the Central Highlands, they had to possess a sufficient reserve of manpower with which to control the strategic areas within the region.
 By 1975, the South Vietnamese military could no longer afford to maintain a large strategic reserve.
 South Vietnamese units in II Corps were overstretched in various locations across the Central Highlands, and could easily be overrun by enemy forces.
 Although Thiệu's decision to abandon the region was made with the aim of saving the military formations of II Corps, the decision nonetheless turned into a death warrant for Phú's men and their families.
 The lack of coordination and poor organisation during the withdrawal operation not only led to the destruction of II Corps, but marked the beginning of the end for South Vietnam.